Building/Packaging unikernels

 inside the container's image rootfs.

-To further extend the functionality and provide a common interface to facilitate
+To further extend the functionality and provide a common interface to facilitate unikernel building, we defined bunnyfile

-unikernels, bunny can also be used to build or append files in the unikernel's
+.
+It is a YAML-based special file that bunny transforms to LLB with all the necessary steps to build the respective unikernel.
+Except of building unikernels, bunny can also be used to build or append files in the unikernel's rootfs.

 The current syntax of bunnyfile